vvdleun/audiostreamerscrobbler/README.md

         }
     }

-This format will change once multiple players and more type of players are supported.
+This format may change once support for other type players, new group functionality and/or other features are added to the program.
 I'll make sure this README.md file will always contain an up-to-date example.

 ### Setting up the player

-At this time, the program can monitor exactly one BluOS (BlueSound) or Yamaha MusicCast player.
+The program can monitor all BluOS (BlueSound) and Yamaha MusicCast players that are available in your network.

-#### Monitor a BluOS (BlueSound) player
+#### Monitor BluOS (BlueSound) players

-First, ensure that the type of the player is "bluos", as displayed below.
-Enter the name of your device in the config.json's "name" field in the "player" section.
+First, make sure that the "bluos" entry is enabled, as displayed below.
+Also, enter all the name of your players in the "names" field.
+For example if you have two players that are called "Living Room C368" and "Kitchen Pulse Flex", your BluOS players configuration will look like this:

         ...
+        "players": {
-        "player": {
+			"bluos": {
-            "type": "bluos",
-            "name": "Living Room C368"
+				"enabled": "true",
+				"players": ["Living Room C368", "Kitchen Pulse Flex"] }
         },
         ...